scb5304/pyblizzard/README.rst

 About
 ---------------
-pyblizzard is a simple, object-oriented [Battle.net API](https://dev.battle.net/io-docs) wrapper in Python with 100% coverage of the Community APIs.
-Each request returns a Python object created from the JSON response using [jsonpickle](https://jsonpickle.github.io/).
+pyblizzard is a simple, object-oriented `Battle.net API <https://dev.battle.net/io-docs>`_ wrapper in Python with 100% coverage of the Community APIs.
+Each  `request <https://github.com/requests/requests>`_  returns a Python object created from the JSON response using `jsonpickle <https://jsonpickle.github.io/>`_.

 Installation
 ---------------
-probably something like this if I figure out how that all works.
+...probably something like this if I figure out how that all works.

 .. code-block:: python